dashbuilder/dashbuilder/dashbuilder-backend/dashbuilder-dataset-elasticsearch/README.md

 Notes
 -----
 * This module has benn build and tested against an ElasticSearch server version  <code>1.4.2</code>.
 In other releases you may hit with some incompatibility issues.
+* In order to perform dataset lookups using FIXED date interval types, groovy dynamic scripting must be enabled in your ElasticSearch server.
+For more information go [here](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html#_enabling_dynamic_scripting).